 “Even before the universe was 2 billion years old, XMM-2599 had already formed a mass of more than 300 billion suns, making it an ultramassive galaxy.
 More remarkably, we show that XMM-2599 formed most of its stars in a huge frenzy when the universe was less than 1 billion years old, and then became inactive by the time the universe was only 1.8 billion years old.”

-The team used spectroscopic observations from the W. M. Keck Observatory’s powerful Multi-Object Spectrograph for Infrared Exploration, or MOSFIRE, to make detailed measurements of XMM-2599 and precisely quantify its distance.
+The team used spectroscopic observations from the W. M. Keck Observatory’s powerful Multi-Object Spectrograph for Infrared Exploration, or MOSFIRE, to make detailed measurements of the XMM-2599 galaxy and precisely quantify its distance.
 Study results appear in the Astrophysical Journal.
 Gillian Wilson, a professor of physics and astronomy at UCR in whose lab Forrest works, said:

 “In this epoch, very few galaxies have stopped forming stars, and none are as massive as XMM-2599.
 The mere existence of ultramassive galaxies like XMM-2599 proves quite a challenge to numerical models.
 Even though such massive galaxies are incredibly rare at this epoch, the models do predict them.